mrtztg/azure-104-notes/README.md

 - **Examples**:
   - **Department-based**: Create an Administrative Unit for "Sales Department", add Sales users and groups to it, then assign a User Administrator role scoped to that unit - they can only manage users and groups in Sales
   - **Geographic-based**: Create an Administrative Unit for "North America Region", add users and groups from that region, then assign administrators scoped to that unit - they can only manage resources in that region

+#### Devices
+- **Devices** menu in Entra ID shows devices that users used to login to applications (office, home, phone) as long as they authenticated through Azure
+- Can define requirements for devices that can connect to Azure (e.g., antivirus should be installed, password strength, etc.)
+- Can see all devices users used to connect
+- Devices can be used in other security features like **Conditional Access** (e.g., geographic-based access, force enable MFA if user is connecting from home device, etc.)
+- **Device Settings** (inside Devices menu): Configure settings such as:
+  - Who can access Entra ID (all users, selected users, or none)
+  - Require MFA on register
+  - Max devices per user